RuiRana/RuiRana/README.md

   </div>
 </details>

 ### Experience

-- Implemented real-time and batch data pipelines.
+- Developed and tested data workflows through hands-on AWS and data engineering projects
-- Managed AWS infrastructure to support large-scale data operations.
+- Built and deployed applications using AWS services including S3, Lambda, and Rekognition
+- Explored cloud solutions with a focus on performance, cost awareness, and scalability
-- Utilised resources efficiently to optimize cloud costs and improve system performance.
+- Utilised AI tools to support development, automation, and problem-solving

 ### Projects